-A travel and lifestyle blog offering luxury experiences in hidden gems and off the beaten path destinations around the world.
+A travel and lifestyle blog offering experiences in hidden gems and off the beaten path destinations around the world.

 August 7, 2014

 Buccellati is a brand that is very close to my heart.
 It is a company known for its textural handmade 18k jewelry crafted with techniques that can date back hundreds of years.
 The company works exclusively with a stable of nearly 300 artisans throughout Italy who are skilled in a specific technique of making jewelry.
 Most are family shops that hand down their craft to the next generation.
 Because of this, the company only produces one-of-a-kind or extremely limited-editions of their pieces.